cytoscape/cytoscape.js/documentation/md/core/layout.md

 cy.layout( options );
 ```

+Please note that the `liveUpdate` option is expensive, so if you are concerned about running time (e.g. for large graphs), you should set it to `false`.

 NB: You must reference the version of `arbor.js` included with Cytoscape.js in the `<head>` of your HTML document:

 ```html